wntrtech/lx-ui/docs/FormBuilder.md

   - LxToggle has "False" inserted into off slot
 4. **description**
   - LxRow occupies 2 LxForm columns
-  - LxRow label is "Apraksts"
+  - LxRow label is "Description"
   - LxRow has no info slot
   - LxTextArea component is generated in this row
   - LxTextArea has height of 5 lines
 5. **favoriteGame**
   - LxRow occupies 1 LxForm column (default)
-  - LxRow label is "Mīļākā spēle"
+  - LxRow label is "Favorite game"
   - LxRow has no info slot
   - LxValuePicker component with `kind="single"` is generated in this row
   - LxValuePicker has 4 items and variant set to "dropdown"
   - LxValuePicker has search
 6. **dislikedGames**
   - LxRow occupies 1 LxForm column (default)
-  - LxRow label is "Spēles, kas nepatīk"
+  - LxRow label is "Disliked games"
   - LxRow has no info slot
   - LxValuePicker component with `kind="multiple"` is generated in this row
   - LxValuePicker has 4 items and variant set to "default"
 7. **birthDate**
   - LxRow occupies 1 LxForm column (default)
-  - LxRow label is "Dzimšanas datums"
+  - LxRow label is "Birth date"
   - LxDateTimePicker component with `kind="date"` is generated in this row
 8. **developers**
   - LxRow occupies 1 LxForm column (default)
-  - LxRow label is "Mīļākie spēlu izstrādātāji"
+  - LxRow label is "Favorite game developers"
   - LxAppendableList component is generated in this row
 9. **placeholder**
   - LxPlaceholder component is generated in this row
   - LxPlaceholder occupies 1 LxForm column (default)
 10. **computer**
   - LxRow occupies 1 LxForm column (default)
-  - LxRow label is "Datora specifikācija"
+  - LxRow label is "Computer specification"
   - LxDataBlock component is generated in this row if model value is not defined or null
 11. **profile**
   - LxRow occupies 1 LxForm column (default)
-  - LxRow label is "Spēlētāja profils"
+  - LxRow label is "Player profile"
   - LxListItem component is generated in this row if model value is not defined or null
   - LxButton component that allows to create object is generated in this row if model value is null or undefined
 12. **drivingGames**
   - LxRow occupies 1 LxForm column (default)
-  - LxRow label is "Mīļākās braukšanas spēles"
+  - LxRow label is "Favorite driving games"
   - LxList component is generated in this row
 13. **mobaGames**
   - LxRow occupies 1 LxForm column (default)
-  - LxRow label is "Mīļākās MOBA spēles"
+  - LxRow label is "Favorite MOBA games"
   - LxList component is generated in this row
   - Every item is openable and editable in modal dialog
 14. **fpsGames**
   - LxRow occupies 1 LxForm column (default)
-  - LxRow label is "Mīļākās šaušanas spēles"
+  - LxRow label is "Favorite shooting games"
   - LxDataGrid component is generated in this row
 15. **sportsGames**
 - LxRow occupies 1 LxForm column (default)
-- LxRow label is "Mīļākās sporta spēles"
+- LxRow label is "Favorite sports games"
 - LxDataGrid component is generated in this row
 - Every item is openable and editable in modal dialog